ddsky/spoonacular-api-clients/dart/docs/DefaultApi.md

 var excludeIngredients = eggs; // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain. var type = main course; // String | The type of recipe.
-See a full list of supported meal types. var instructionsRequired = true; // bool | Whether the recipes must have instructions. var fillIngredients = false; // bool | Add information about the used and missing ingredients in each recipe. var addRecipeInformation = false; // bool | If set to true, you get more information about the recipes returned.
-This saves you from needing to call to get recipe information. var author = coffeebean; // String | The username of the recipe author. var tags = myCustomTag; // String | User defined tags that have to match. var titleMatch = Crock Pot; // String | Enter text that must be found in the title of the recipes. var maxReadyTime = 20; // num | The maximum time in minutes it should take to prepare and cook the recipe. var ignorePantry = true; // bool | Whether to ignore typical pantry items, such as water, salt, flour, etc.
+See a full list of supported meal types. var instructionsRequired = true; // bool | Whether the recipes must have instructions. var fillIngredients = false; // bool | Add information about the ingredients and whether they are used or missing in relation to the query. var addRecipeInformation = false; // bool | If set to true, you get more information about the recipes returned. var addRecipeNutrition = false; // bool | If set to true, you get nutritional information about each recipes returned. var author = coffeebean; // String | The username of the recipe author. var tags = myCustomTag; // String | User defined tags that have to match.
+The author param has to be set. var recipeBoxId = 2468; // num | The id of the recipe box to which the search should be limited to. var titleMatch = Crock Pot; // String | Enter text that must be found in the title of the recipes. var maxReadyTime = 20; // num | The maximum time in minutes it should take to prepare and cook the recipe. var ignorePantry = true; // bool | Whether to ignore typical pantry items, such as water, salt, flour, etc.